A bundle framework for observer design on smooth manifolds with symmetry: Abstract

 \section{Abstract}

-The article presents a bundle framework for nonlinear observer design on a manifold having a Lie group action.
+The article presents a bundle framework for nonlinear observer design on a manifold with a a Lie group action.
 The group action on the manifold decomposes the manifold to a quotient structure and an orbit space, and the problem of observer design for the entire system gets decomposed to a design over the orbit (the group space) and a design over the quotient space.
-The emphasis throughout is on studying and exploiting the created geometric structure.
-Gradient based observer design on a Lie group falls out as a special case and is given explicit attention.
-The concepts developed are illustrated by applying them on well known examples, which include SLAM and rigid body observer design.
+The emphasis throughout the article is on presenting an overarching geometric structure; the special case when the group action is free is given special emphasis.
+Gradient based observer design on a Lie group is given explicit attention.
+The concepts developed are illustrated by applying them on well known examples, which include the action of $\SOthree$ on $\R^3 \setminus \{0\}$ and the simultaneous localisation and mapping (SLAM) problem.